6 Tips on How to Improve Lawyer Time Tracking with actiTIME

 Pro tip: If your team of legal professionals bill their clients in small increments, it’s very important that their clients know how they spend every billable minute.
 Establish a rule in your law firm to accompany every time log with detailed descriptions of what’s been accomplished.
 You can see these comments in reports and billings.

 Chrome Timer App

 If your team works behind their desks the whole day, they’ll enjoy actiTIME browser extension with a stopwatch and a list of open tasks to choose from.
-Capture billable hours right from the browser and switch between the tasks in a few clicks.
+Track billable time right from the browser and switch between the tasks in a few clicks.

 Pro tip: Make it a rule in your team that your legal professionals use their browser extension timer to capture billable and non-billable time.
 Create a separate non-billable task for time tracking that your employees could use after they completed a task to switch to their timesheets and fill in the time log comments.

 Time Tracking Mobile App

 Many legal professionals often work away from their desks and outside their offices.
 Most of them answer client calls or reply to emails in a car or from home.
 With a mobile time tracking app, you can use a stopwatch or log time manually against tasks, rather than recollect your day later with less accuracy.
 Even if your device went offline, actiTIME will sync your data and update your timesheet.

 Pro tip: Track your time right away.
 Tomorrow you won’t remember what you did today in enough detail to report it in 6-minute or 10-minute intervals.

 6. Feel Certain That Your Data is Secure

 If you use actiTIME Online (learn if you need to switch to actiTIME Self-Hosted), your data is stored in our data center that uses an encrypted connection, firewall security and corresponding security certificates.
 We also back up the data daily and store recent database copies in case you need to restore your data.